BoulCheng/NOTE/note/mysql/mysql-innodb.md

 - Locks Set by Different SQL Statements in InnoDB
     - A locking read, an UPDATE, or a DELETE generally set record locks on every index record that is scanned in the processing of the SQL statement.
 It does not matter whether there are WHERE conditions in the statement that would exclude the row.
         - The locks are normally next-key locks that also block inserts into the “gap” immediately before the record.
+        - todo
+            - 如何定义scanned ？ every index record that is scanned in the processing of the SQL statement
     - If a secondary index is used in a search and index record locks to be set are exclusive, InnoDB also retrieves the corresponding clustered index records and sets locks on them.
         - 二级索引的排他锁会导致该行对应的聚簇索引被锁
+        - todo
+            - 共享锁呢？
     - If you have no indexes suitable for your statement and MySQL must scan the entire table to process the statement, every row of the table becomes locked, which in turn blocks all inserts by other users to the table
         - It is important to create good indexes so that your queries do not unnecessarily scan many rows.
+        - 应该是因为没有索引树 锁是基于索引树的 所以这里只能锁整张表
     - InnoDB sets specific types of locks as follows.
         - SELECT ...
 FROM is a consistent read, reading a snapshot of the database and setting no locks unless the transaction isolation level is set to SERIALIZABLE
         - SELECT ...
 FOR UPDATE and SELECT ...
 FOR SHARE statements that use a unique index acquire locks for scanned rows, and release the locks for rows that do not qualify for inclusion in the result set (for example, if they do not meet the criteria given in the WHERE clause)